barichd/brailleorch/borframework.md

 The "credit" subtags have different properties.
 If both toplevel and credit title and composer fields are found, we can either give a warning message showing those two different places for comparison and choice, or simply apply the "credit" ones, which may contain additional text fields for title pages.
 Credit page numbers can be treated as print page numbers.

+If there are texts at the pages other than page 1 in the credit section, it's better to include and put these texts at the beginning of each corresponding pages, below print page indications and above the first measure of the page.
+Of course, if the music starts from page 3 while there are texts on page 2, the texts will be placed as its pcorrect position on print page 2 before 3.

 In the music, right below the "measure number", there are two kinds of statements controlling system and page breaks. "print new-page='yes'" means a new page turn.
 If there are also page numbers specified, we can use them as print page numbers.
 If not, simply do increment page numbering. "print new-system='yes'" is for systems within a page, and the first appearance of it should be treated as beginning of print system 2.

 The "implicit" statement in "measure number" field means a pickup measure.
 When it's at the beginning  of a piece, this measure should be counted as 0.
 When is appears at the middle of music, it should be numbered according to the last numbered measure before it, and put a dot 3 before the measure number.
 When multiple implicit measures appear, they share the same measure number until the next numbered measure appears.
 In piano music whose measure numbers are put before hand sign, dot 3 replace space, thus no space is between measure number and hand sign.

+Some metronome marks are not standard.
+For example, some metronome marks exported from Finale have the note values marked as "other", and the tempo speed is entered as texts, usually because there are text and number combined, e.g., quarter = ca 120.
+In Musicxml exported from Dolet for Sibelius, note values in a tempo + metronome combination are usually expressed as single letter, period (dot) or letter combination (e.g., Allegro q=120, Moderato q.=80, q=q, e=e, q.=q, etc).
+The software should convert such special combinations into correct braille indications, and there may no mistakes, thus there may be no plain text saying q=, h= etc, unless we are expressing mathematic formulas.
+(In Sibelius, note values are presented by letters using a special font: w = whole, h = half, q = quarter, e = 8th, x = 16th, and y = 32nd.)

 The "accidental" and "accidental-mark" are two different tags.
 "Accidental" is used for notating an accidental of the current note; while the "accidental-mark" tag is used for other circumstances, such as an ornament with auxiliary note(s) containing accidental(s).
 The latter tag is placed under "notations".
 In braille, just put it  before any ornaments which is below it ("ornaments" is also put under "notations", one line below "accidental-mark").